Everything You Need to Know About Loan Estimates

 When reviewing your loan estimate form, you should carefully review the following sections:

-Loan estimates will include their expiration date at the top of the first page and are good for ten business days from the original issue date.
+Loan estimates will include their expiration date at the top of the first page and are good for 10 business days from the original issue date.
 Given the brief window, we recommend that you request multiple loan estimates from different lenders and shop around to narrow down your lending options.

 Borrowers who compare multiple loan estimates are more likely to save money in the long run.
-Getting multiple estimates will allow to make a more informed decision before selecting a lender and/or loan product.
+Getting multiple estimates will allow to make a more informed decision before selecting a lender or loan product.